0tso/pathfinding/docs/testing_and_benchmarks.md

 The individual tested items can be read from the `SECTION` names of the test files.

-In addition to unit tests, the pathfinding algorithms have been verified to find the shortest path in several `.scen` files through benchmarking (which automatically checks that the found path and the optimal path match).
+In addition to unit tests, the pathfinding algorithms have been verified to find the shortest path in several `.scen` files and 10 000 scenarios through benchmarking (which automatically checks that the found path and the optimal path match).
 Benchmarking is covered in the next section.

 ## Benchmarks
 For running benchmarks, download maps (`.map`) and scenario files (`.scen`) from https://movingai.com/benchmarks/grids.html.